Bandit-Based Monte Carlo Optimization for Nearest Neighbors: Details of experiments

 \subsection{Datasets}

-For $k$-nearest neighbhours, $k$-means and hierarchical clustering, we empirically evaluate the performance of MAB-based algorithms on two real world high-dimensional datasets: tiny-imagenet \citep{imagenet}, and $10x$ single cell RNA-Seq dataset \citep{10xdata}.

-Tiny-imagenet consists of $100$k images of size $64\times64$ with $3$ channels thus living in $12288$ dimensional space.
+For $k$-nearest neighbors and $k$-means we empirically evaluate the performance of \texttt{BMO-NN} on two real world high-dimensional datasets: Tiny ImageNet \cite{ImageNet}, and $10x$ single cell RNA-Seq dataset \cite{10xdata}.
+Tiny ImageNet consists of $100$k images of size $64\times64$ with $3$ channels thus living in $12288$ dimensional space.
 We downsize these images to evaluate our method on smaller dimensions.
-We chose imagenet because it is one of the most popular benchmark dataset in the field of computer vision -- where many applications use nearest neighbhours, clustering in their pipelines.

-To further exhibit the robustness of our approach across applications, our second dataset is a single cell RNA-Seq dataset of \citet{10xdata} from the field of computational biology.
-The scale of this dataset is also large both in sample size and dimension and additionally it is a very sparse ($7\%$).
+We chose Tiny ImageNet because it is one of the most popular benchmark dataset in the field of computer vision -- where many applications use nearest neighbors clustering in their pipelines.
+To further exhibit the robustness of our approach across applications, our second dataset is a single cell RNA-Seq dataset from the field of computational biology \cite{10xdata}.
+In addition to having both large dimensionality and sample size, it exhibits dramatic sparsity ($7\%$ nonzeros).
 For our empirical evaluations we randomly sub-sample $100$k points from this dataset.
-We note that each row lies in $28$k dimensional space.
+We note that each point lies in $28$k dimensional space.

-For Maximum Mutual information feature selection we evaluated the performance of MAB-based algorithm on smaller sized Greenhouse gas sensor dataset of \citet{ghgdata}.
-This was the largest dataset we could find with continuous features and continuous response.
-We restricted ourselves to such datasets, because we wanted to exhibit the applicability of our approach with sophisticated estimators (like the Kozachenko-Leonenko based estimator for mutual information).
-This dataset consist of $4,578$ rows of $2,950$ dimensions i.e, it has readings from $2950$ sensors for at $4578$ time points.
-For a fixed sensor, say $s_1$, our goal is to find the sensor (among the other $2949$ sensors) with maximum mutual information.